levnikmyskin/hyprland-virtual-desktops/README.md

 ### Installing on NixOS with home—manager

-Here is an example flake that you can use to add hyprland-virtual-desktops to your configuration
+Here is an example flake that you can modify to add hyprland-virtual-desktops to your configuration
 ```nix
 # flake.nix